Microsoft Project Essentials

-This fundamental 2-day course provides you with the hands-on skills to plan and manage project activities using Microsoft Project.
+This fundamental 5 half-day online, instructor-led course provides you with the hands-on skills to plan and manage project activities using Microsoft Project.

 You will learn and practice Microsoft Project at your own computer.
 The scheduling techniques are learned through a series of progressive exercises that simulate a real project.
 At the beginning of each exercise, participants load a new project file that contains all the information correctly entered from the previous exercise.
 As a result, those with slower typing skills are not left behind.
 By completion, participants will have fully defined a project from beginning to end, and will have performed project updates and reporting.
 This course is for the 2019 version of Microsoft Project.

 Course curriculum is taught using MSP 2019v, however, participants can join using any version of MSP from 2010v onward.

 - Effectively define a project, enter a Work Breakdown Structure, assign resources and costs to activities, enter project dependencies, set a project baseline, input actual project status, identify resource conflicts, and produce meaningful reports.

 - Use advanced features such as individual resource calendars, custom layout definitions, filters, and the use of custom data fields.